-Clean-up: The VSVS team should collect all Ziploc bags and used cups and put them in the trash bag.
+Clean-up: The team should collect all Ziploc bags and used cups and put them in the trash bag.
 Make sure the Ziploc bags containing the reaction mixture are sealed before you put them in the trash bag.
-Then put everything else in the kit box along with the trash bag and return it to the VSVS lab.
+Then put everything else in the kit box along with the trash bag and return it to the CSEO

 IV.
-VSVS BACKGROUND INFORMATION ON CHEMICAL EQUATIONS
+BACKGROUND INFORMATION ON CHEMICAL EQUATIONS